-1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and
+- 1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and - Make the check or money order payable to U.S. Department of Homeland Security, unless:

-- 2. Make the check or money order payable to U.S. Department of Homeland Security, unless: - A. If you live in Guam, make it payable to Treasurer, Guam. - B. If you live in the U.S. Virgin Islands, make it payable to Commissioner of Finance of the Virgin Islands.
+- A. If you live in Guam and are filing your petition there, make it payable to Treasurer, Guam. - B. If you live in the U.S. Virgin Islands and are filing your petition there, make it payable to Commissioner of Finance of the Virgin Islands.

-NOTE: Spell out U.S. Department of Homeland Security; do not use the initials "USDHS" or "DHS."
+NOTE: Please spell out U.S. Department of Homeland Security; do not use the initials "USDHS" or "DHS."

 Notice to Those Making Payment by Check.
 If you send us a check, it will be converted into an electronic funds transfer (EFT).
 This means we will copy your check and use the account information on it to electronically debit your account for the amount of the check.
-The debit from your account will usually take 24 hours and will be shown on your regular account statement.
+The debit from your account will usually take 24 hours, and will be shown on your regular account statement.